MQ207/videoGameFall2022/README.md

 ## Description

 My game was made during my Bellarmine programming class with the help of Mr. Cozort and my fellow classmates.
-This game is just a normally platformer with no sprites  (Yet) and no sound (also coming).
-I hope this game satifies your desire to hit ever shot without having to aim like playing Moira in Overwatch.
+This game is just a normal platformer with no sprites  (Yet) and no sound (also coming).
+I hope this game satifies your desire to hit ever shot without having to aim l.

 ## Getting Started